Estimated reading time: 5 minutes

 Notifying Landlord and Taxing and Licensing Authorities

 You need to also contact any agency that issued you a license and pay any outstanding fees.
-Next, notify you state and local taxing authorities and determine whether your LLC owes any taxes.
+Next, notify you state and local taxing authorities and determine whether your limited liability company owes any taxes so you can take care of that on your final tax returns to the IRS.

 Lastly, if you ran a brick and mortar business, you must contact the property owner.
 You’ll probably have to pay out the remainder of your contract, but a different arrangement could be made if the landlord is willing to work with you.